 Allies of Skin Molecular Multi-Nutrient Day Cream

 Drunk Elephant Protini Polypeptide Cream

 Heart of Gold Northern Lights (oil)

 Pai Rosehip BioRegenerate Oil

 I actually like to combine a few drops of oil into a cream-based moisturizer (I’m currently mixing the Heart of Gold Northern Lights oil with the Allies of Skin Multi-Nutrient Day Cream and it’s pure magic!), but you can absolutely use one or the other.

 Suntegrity 5-in-1 Face Sunscreen

 Josh Rosebrook Tinted Nutrient Day Cream SPF 30

-Both of these are hydrating enough that if you don’t have particularly dry skin, you can skip the hydrate step entirely and jump straight to protect!
+These are hydrating enough that if you don’t have particularly dry skin, you can skip the hydrate step entirely and jump straight to protect!